 The process is simple.
-You may choose where to send your employee or ask them to find a clinic.
-If you have many employees to test at the same time, consider scheduling a mobile drug testing unit to come to you.
+Either you choose where to send your employee for drug testing or ask them to find a clinic.
+Consider scheduling a mobile drug testing unit to come to you if you have many employees to test at the same time.

 Lobdock Impairment Detection offers 24/7 mobile on-site testing as well as in clinic

-Whether you send them to a clinic or have the clinic come to you, the process is the same.
+Whether you send them to a clinic or have the clinic come to you, the process is the same for your employees:

 - Show your ID.
 The collector uses ID to verify the right person is taking the drug test.

 - Remove contents.
 Pockets must be emptied and liners pulled out to confirm there are no contaminants or samples in the donor’s possession.
 No hats, gloves, coats, jackets, scarves, etc. are allowed.
 All belongings are placed in a secure location or within eyesight of the collector.
 Drug testing does not require removal of any other clothing or shoes.

 - Wash hands to prevent contaminating the sample.
 There is no access to soap and water in the testing room.